smartx-ng/.github/README.md

-We eat Java-Typed-Scripts for breakfast
+We eat Blocks of chains for dinner